-When I can’t afford nice moulding, I buy either 1×3 or 1×4 boards.
+When nice moulding isn’t in the budget, I buy either 1×3 or 1×4 boards.
 Smooth appearance boards look best, but cost more.
 When you’re on a super-tight budget, you can buy 8-foot lengths sold as furring strips.
 1×4 boards cost less than $2 for an 8-foot length, and 1×3 boards cost less than $1.25.

 These boards tend to be pretty rough.
 After all, people normally hide furring strips behind drywall.
 But with some patience and luck, you can find enough boards that are smooth and straight enough to look OK.
 Some people learn to love their rustic appearance.
 I’ve even used them for door or window moulding, or to make a plank ceiling.

 I recommend you paint or stain the boards before use.
 It’s much easier to paint or stain them outdoors before putting them on the wall.
 You can stain them to make them look more like pricier wood, but white paint tends to be cheaper.
 Do what you need to do to meet your budget.
 If you can, paint all four sides of the boards, as this will make the boards more resistant to warping.

 Nail the boards to the wall near the floor, ideally driving the nails into the studs.
 This helps keep the boards straight.
 Cheap boards have a tendency to want to warp, so the extra help compensates.
 I’ve also used construction adhesive in places I can’t use nails, such as along concrete walls, but nails tend to work better.

 After you attach the boards, caulk the edge along the floor and the wall.
 Put a piece of masking tape along each edge to help keep a neat line.
 Remove the tape before the caulk cures completely for best results.
-The caulk helps fill the gaps and give a neater, more finished appearance.
+The caulk helps fill the gaps, disguise the round edges, and give a neater, more finished appearance.